How To Soundproof a Ceiling Between Floors

-ULTIMA Lay-In and Tegular tiles provide excellent sound blocking and sound absorption to ensure a comfortable acoustic environment for your healthcare facility, office or school.
+ULTIMA Lay-in & tegular ceiling tiles provide excellent sound blocking and sound absorption to ensure a comfortable acoustic environment for your healthcare facility, office or school.
 They also offer light resistance and sustainability in a durable ceiling tile perfect for your space.

 For modern offices, salons, healthcare facilities and schools, drop ceilings allow you to soundproof between floors to create a comfortable and productive space.
 The fine, non-directional texture makes DUNE ceiling tiles easier to install.
 This economical solution will help absorb sound while looking beautiful in a modern space.

-Available in a variety of edge profiles, grid sizes, tile sizes and colors, Armstrong CIRRUS allows you to customize the medium-texture tiles to your specifications.
+Available in a variety of edge profiles, grid sizes, tile sizes and colors, CIRRUS ceiling tiles allow you to customize the medium-texture tiles to your specifications.

 Contact an expert at Kanopi today to take the next step towards a quieter space.